headforwards-spd/headforwards-website/src/pages/info-pages/always-aim.md

       so.
 By doing that, it’s worth its weight in gold for the client relationship, not least because it’s the right thing to do anyway.
     type: quote-component
-callToAction: Like the sound of open and honest software development?
+callToAction: For open and honest software development
 ---